poissonconsulting/bbousuite/README.md

 ## Code of Conduct

-Please note that the ssdtools project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
+Please note that the bbou project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.

 ## Licensing

-Copyright xx xx
 Copyright 2023-2024 Province of Alberta

 The documentation is released under the [CC BY 4.0